joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 module.exports = function qux() {};
 ```

-Translate to ESM as follows:
+can be migrated to ESM as follows:

 ```js
 // after/node_modules/my-module/default-export.js
 export default function qux() {};
 ```

-Note: Syntax translation alone isn’t enough here.
-See the [maintaining backward compatibility section](#for-commonjs-consumers-if-moduleexports-was-reassigned-to-a-non-object-literal) for additional steps.
+Note: in this case, additional care must be taken to if backward compatibilty for CommonJS consumers is needed.
+See the [maintaining backward compatibility section](#for-commonjs-consumers-if-moduleexports-was-reassigned-to-a-non-object-literal) for details.

 ### Re-exporting default exports from internal modules

 CommonJS modules can re-export from other modules by assigning properties from the required module to `exports` or `module.exports`.
 Translate these to ESM [`export ... from` statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#using_export_from).

-For example, to re-export defaults from internal modules:
+For example, this CommonJS module:

 ```js
 // before/node_modules/my-module/re-export-defaults.js